 So, why are you reading this?

 About three years after I was born, my parents found out that I have Sickle Cell Disease.
-Apparently, I started showing symptoms of the disease when I was 4-5 months old; my left knee was swollen, and this was one of the signs.
+Apparently, I started showing symptoms of the disease when I was 4-5 months old; my left knee was swollen, which was one of the early signs.
 I couldn’t move my knee for weeks, but eventually got better and started walking at 9 months!
 From then, I would show signs of swollen belly (spleen), feel aches and pains in my joints, limbs, back, waist, teeth, basically everywhere, have constipations, acute chest, pneumonia and more.

-When I have a Sickle-cell crisis; which could happen whenever (very scary, tough, frustrating).
-I would feel aches and pains in my joints, limbs, back, waist, teeth, basically everywhere!
-The next step is to go immediately to the ER or call 911, be admitted for about a week or more, for the most part, and then recover for another 2 weeks or so, and maybe not get another crisis until the next month or so and the cycle continued.
+When I have a Sickle-cell crisis; which would happen anywhere and anytime (very scary, tough, unpredictable, frustrating).
+I would feel aches and pains basically in my whole body and would be rushed immediately to the ER or call 911, and then be admitted in the hospital for about a week or more.

 Why Warrior?